FredericJacobs/ITP-Project---Secure-Airport-Tower/README.md

 ## What should I set up ?

 The first thing to point out is the fact that we used the JRE 1.7 because we use switches on Strings and other features of the JRE 1.7.
-It runs smoothy on Windows, Mac and Linux (the OpenJDK is advised to avoid compilation issues).
+It runs smoothy on Windows, Mac and Linux (avoid compiling with the OpenJDK).
 Once you created the project in Eclipse, don't forget to add the libraries that are in /src/libs  to the build path.
 Once that's done, you're ready to go.

 Java 1.7 SDK has some flaws on Unix-Platforms though.
 Written once, runs everywhere might not be true depending on the runtime.
 It turned out that JRE 1.7 was the most stable on Windows.